markjprice/cs9dotnet5-extras/README.md

 - How to use solutions to combine multiple projects

 ## [Using Microsoft Visual Studio 2019 on macOS](/vs2019-macos/README.md)
 Some people are not ready to embrace cross-platform development using Visual Studio Code.
-The unfamiliar is scary.

 In this article, I show:
 - How to install Microsoft Visual Studio 2019 on macOS